-- Grantees will produce case studies on the implementation of their respective projects (July 2022) - ICARP Staff will schedule a roundtable for grantees in Summer 2022, closer to their grant close out dates.
+- Grantees will produce case studies on the implementation of their respective projects (Fall 2022) - ICARP Staff will convene a panel of grantees at the December 2022 TAC meeting.

 ICARP Adaptation Planning Grant Program

 Staff Lead: Abby Edwards

 In 2021, OPR, through ICARP, received \$25M in the state budget to fund the ICARP Adaptation Planning Grant Program (Adaptation Planning Grant Program) to support local, regional, and tribal adaptation planning across California.